Lost a Pet?

 - You can also try searching Craigslist Lost & Found or checking local lost pet pages on Facebook.

 If you are unable to care for the pet that you’ve found while you try to find its owner, stray pets can be turned in to Dorchester Paws during our hours of operation for admissions.
-We accept stray pets from 12-4 pm every day except Wednesday and Sunday.
+Please note, our admissions department is closed on Sundays for any strays or animals found.

 Leaving a Found Pet at Dorchester Paws